NiiazalyDzhumaliev/live-search/README.md

 ### Prerequisites

-- A compatible browser with HTML, CSS and JavaScript.
+- A compatible browser with HTML, CSS and TypeScript.

 ### Install